shakeelmohamed/egress-bootstrap/README.md

 * If using Heroku:
     1. Authenticate via the Heroku command line, `heroku login`.
     2. Execute `heroku config:set DATABASE_URL=postgres://<username>:<password>@<host>:<port>/<dbname>`.
+    3. Change the `app.locals` configuration object in `app.js`.
-    3. Push your code up to your Heroku app, done.
+    4. Push your code up to your Heroku app, done.

 * If using Foreman:
     1. Create a `.env` file in the root directory of this project.